-Phytosaurs were very successful, with a worldwide distribution in the Triassic, and probably fulfilled the same niche that modern crocodilians do today, that of large semi-aquatic ambush predator.
+Phytosaurs were very successful, with a worldwide distribution in the Triassic, and probably filled the same niche that modern crocodilians do today, that of large semi-aquatic ambush predator.
 However, they went extinct shortly after the end-Triassic extinction event along with a lot of other archosaurian diversity.

 Image credit: Redondasaurus

 Thalattosuchians (meaning “sea crocodile”) were a group of semi- and fully-aquatic crocodylomorphs from the Jurassic to Early Cretaceous.
-They come in two main flavors: the teleosaurids, which were semi-aquatic piscivores, but more adapted for swimming than modern crocs, and the metriorhynchids, which were fully aquatic predators with paddle-like limbs that were incapable of terrestrial locomotion.
+They come in two main flavors: the teleosaurids, which were semi-aquatic piscivores, but more adapted for swimming than modern crocs, and the metriorhynchids, which were fully aquatic predators with paddle-like limbs that were probably incapable of terrestrial locomotion.

 Above: Machimosaurus, a giant teleosaurid from Late Jurassic Switzerland, doing various teleosaurid things.
 That last picture is the female’s cloaca; she is about to lay eggs in a hole.

 Above: Dakosaurus, a metriorhynchid, harassing an ichthyosaur in Late Jurassic England.
 I think the convergence between metriorhynchids and the much later mosasaurs is pretty incredible; see my post on convergent evolution.
 We don’t have direct evidence of viviparity or oviparity in metriorhynchids, but looking at their skeleton it could really go either way.
 Perhaps they retained knees in their back flippers in order to better haul themselves onto land to lay eggs like sea turtles, or perhaps they were in the process of losing their knees when they went extinct.
 No other archosaurs are thought to have given live birth, so assuming metriorhynchids had to lay eggs on land is probably the conservative hypothesis.